sgGoel/mobilerobot/README.md

 In order to establish wireless communication, we first have to make sure that both microcontrollers know each other's MAC addresses.

-Run `lib/Wireless/examples/get_mac.cpp` (you will have to temporarily move the existing files inside the `src/robot/` folder and replace them with `get_mac.cpp`).
+Run `lib/Wireless/examples/get_mac.cpp` (you will have to temporarily move the existing files inside the `src/robot/` folder somewhere else and replace them with `get_mac.cpp`).
 Open `lib/Wireless/wireless.h` and change `robotAddr` to the MAC address being printed to the Serial monitor.

 ### 2.2 Get Controller MAC Address